Original air date: October 12, 1992

 - Gadgeteer Genius: Both La Forge and Scotty for their respective eras.

 - Like a Duck Takes to Water: Scotty tries to show that his engineering expertise is still useful in the 24th century.
+He doesn't do so well on the state-of-the-art Enterprise, but his Damage Control gets the much older Jenolan flying again.

 - Red Shirt: The guy who went into transport suspension with Scotty.
 Died without appearing onscreen.
 Scotty is found with his injured arm wrapped in an improvised sling...a sling consisting of a strip of torn red fabric.